jenia/all-capstone-project-summer-2025-team-6/README.md

-4. dataprep/interventions_HAS_FIRE_binary_analysis.py:  to the dataset in datasets/cleaned/interventions_cleaned.csv   we isolated records labeled as fire-related specific  in DESCRIPTION_GROUPE using categories AUTREFEU, INCENDIE and Alarmes-incendies   we output datasets/cleaned/interventions_cleaned_with_has_fire.csv
+4. dataprep/interventions_HAS_FIRE_binary_analysis.py:  to the dataset in datasets/cleaned/interventions_cleaned.csv   we isolated records labeled as fire-related specific  in DESCRIPTION_GROUPE using categories AUTREFEU, INCENDIE   we output datasets/cleaned/interventions_cleaned_with_has_fire.csv

 5.datamerge/merged_interventions_evaluationfonciere_adresses.py  : merge  datasets/cleaned/interventions_cleaned_with_has_fire.csv  with datasets/merged/merged_evaluationfonciere_adresses.csv